WICHITA "CABIN COOP"

 enitre coop model:

-material list and build recommendations / guidelines document:
+excerpts from the material list and build recommendations / guidelines document:

 If you are interested, for a nominal fee we can send you copies of these files.
 Please reference the following link to the "Buy-Sell-Trade" section of the BYC forum for more details: